-Upgrade of Roscrea Rail Station The 2023-2029 Local Area Plan notes the Council's objective to liaise with Irish Rail and the NTA to better tailor the Roscrea Rail service to the local community.
+Upgrade of Roscrea Rail Station

+The 2023-2029 Local Area Plan notes the Council's objective to liaise with Irish Rail and the NTA to better tailor the Roscrea Rail service to the local community.
 The Town Team should inform this process by canvassing the needs of the community as part of a submission to the All-Ireland Strategic Rail Review in 2023 or 2024.
 The sustainable travel plan of the Local Area Plan notes the vehicular junction to the rail station is particularly unsafe for pedestrians and cyclists.
-The public realm improvements to Main street should therefore be extended up Grove street the station.
+The public realm improvements to Main street should therefore be extended up Grove street to the Station on a phased basis to improve pedestrian safety.
+The masterplan for Lourdes Road could also offer a safe alternative route to the station.